-For all students from years 9-12, to be paid annually.
-An annual textbook contribution of \$30.00 per student, which is non-refundable and goes to maintaining our pool of textbooks in a number of subject areas.
+Compulsory for years 9-12, to be paid annually.

+In addition, we request parents to pay an annual textbook contribution of \$30.00 per student, which is non-refundable and goes to maintaining our pool of textbooks in a number of subject areas.